Best FFP Scope: Top First Focal Plane Scopes

 2. Components

-Other things to think about are the actual components of the scope itself.
-Look for a scope that has high-quality materials and features.
-Things like aircraft-grade aluminum, an illuminated reticle, a sealed housing, and plenty of holdovers on the reticle or a mil-dot reticle can be indicators of a good product.
+A scope that has high-quality materials and features like aircraft-grade aluminum, an illuminated reticle, a sealed housing, and plenty of holdovers on the reticle or a mil-dot reticle can be indicators of a good product.

 3. Application & Use

 Also, you should think about how you’re going to use the product.
 Are you going to be doing a lot of range shooting or competitive shooting?
-If so, you should keep that in mind when buying a scope.
+If so, you should keep that in mind when buying a good scope.

-A good range scope can very different from one made for hunting – and often considerably cheaper.
+A good range scope can be very different from one made for hunting – and often considerably cheaper.

 4. Reticle Type